Ceasing employment under the Members of Parliament (Staff) Act 1984 (MOP(S) Act) can occur in the following ways:

 Former MOP(S) Act employees that receive severance benefits under the Enterprise Agreement (see related resources) may obtain a payment of up to $500 for career transition counselling, training or financial advice.
-To be eligible, the counselling/training or financial advice must have the prior approval of MaPS and occur within six months of termination.
+To be eligible, the counselling/training or financial advice must occur within six months of termination.

 Declaration of secrecy

 MOP(S) Act employees employed by Ministers and Assistant Ministers must complete the declaration of secrecy form (see related resources) before ceasing employment.
 This form should be emailed together with the termination of employment form (see related resources) to MOPSPayandConditions@finance.gov.au on cessation.

 MOP(S) Act employees can volunteer to participate in exit interviews to share their thoughts and experiences of their MOP(S) Act employment.
 It’s an opportunity to discuss:

 - job satisfaction

 - experiences accessing support services

 If you wish to complete an exit interview, contact the PWSS.

 While an exit interview is voluntary, all departing MOP(S) Act employees are encouraged to participate and provide feedback.
 Your participation improves the delivery of services by MaPS and employment experiences of current and future MOP(S) Act employees.

 You can elect to have your feedback provided to your employing parliamentarian.
 In all cases, information provided through the exit interview is collected, stored and treated in the strictest confidence.
 Unless an employee elects to have their feedback provided to their employing parliamentarian, only PWSS will have access to individual interview results.